 To celebrate the release of this genome, I thought I would take a closer look at what we understand about the venoms of these common jellies.
-Since these species are found across the globe, they are a common jelly for beachgoers to “interact” with, not to mention researchers and aquarists that work with these animals on a near-daily basis.
+Since these species are found across the globe, they are also a common jelly for beachgoers to “interact” with, as well as researchers and aquarists that work with these animals on a near-daily basis.
 Needless to say, Moon jellies have likely stung their fair share of humanity.

 But as you can imagine, these animals would not have become so common in aquaria or labs if they were truly dangerous.
 In fact, I could only find two reports of these jellies causing major health issues.
-One is a case report in 1988 by Burnett et al where a 30-year old marine biologist experienced local skin irrational and pain for over a week after being stung by “an unusually large” A. aurita.
-The second case is also a sting by a “quite large” A. aurita on a 25 year old man diving in Florida, which cleared up in 8 days after treatment with medication (Simmons et al 2014).
-While generally considered harmless, there have been incidences of massive jellyfish blooms around the global that have caused problems: issues with jellyfish stings by Aurelia have been reported in the Caribbean, Spain and Israel (Mariottini and Pane 2010).
-Just this year over 2,000 people were stung by Moon jellies in Florida, though no major injuries were reported.
-Even if a single sting from one individual is relatively benign, in a large number of jellies (called a bloom), these animals likely pack a more powerful punch.
-And even if most of the time these animals only cause some itchiness, moon jellyfish stings appear to be highly variable, and we have no idea why that variability occurs.
+One is a case report in 1988 by Burnett et al of a 30-year old marine biologist experiencing local skin irrational and pain for over a week after being stung by “an unusually large” A. aurita.
+The second case is also a sting by a “quite large” A. aurita on a 25 year old man diving in Florida, which cleared up 8 days after treatment with medication (Simmons et al 2014).
+While generally considered harmless, there have been incidences of massive jellyfish blooms around the globe that have caused health problems simply out of shear numbers, including reports from stings in the Caribbean, Spain and Israel (Mariottini and Pane 2010).
+Just this year over 2,000 people were reportedly stung by Moon jellies in Florida, though there were no major injuries.
+Even though a single sting from one individual is relatively weak, a larger group of jellies (called a bloom or a smack), could pack a more powerful toxin punch.
+Most of the time these animals only cause mild itchiness, but moon jellyfish stings appear to be highly variable, and we have no idea why that variability occurs.

-There has also been some recent work that suggests it might not even be true envenomation from contact with tentacles that is causing problems.
+There has also been some recent work that suggests it might not even be envenomation from contacting tentacles that is causing problems.
 The mucus released by moon jellies has been shown to contain enzymatic compounds that can potentially cause a sting without having to touch the jellyfish at all (Lui et al 2018).
-This is likely a form of defense, since mucus production is usually induced by a physical disturbance or general stress.
-Fisherman that touched “residual water” on their nets after going through a bloom of jellies would get skin irritation and local swelling (Lui et al 2018).
-Cnidarian mucus is also an understudied field that could prove valuable for discovering novel bioactive compounds and understanding ecological roles, as well as aiding in public health efforts.
-Even more fascinating is the possibility that jellyfish mucus could help breakdown oil (see this article to learn more).
+This is likely a natural defense since mucus production is usually induced by a physical disturbance or general stress.
+Fisherman that touched “residual water” on their nets after going through a bloom of jellies have reported skin irritation and local swelling (Lui et al 2018).
+Cnidarian mucus is an understudied field that could prove valuable for discovering novel bioactive compounds and aiding in public health efforts, as well as understanding the ecological roles of jellies that produce mucus regularly as a stress response.
+Perhaps there are other industrial uses of mucus, such as breaking down oil (see this article to learn more).

-I owned large Aurelia from Florida (they are the logo for this blog!), and comfortably (if not awkwardly) moved them into new tanks with my hands.
-It is not that they are not stinging me, or that toxicity has been “bred out” of them because they were raised in tanks (though comparison of venoms from lab-reared and wildtype animals has yet to be tested), but usually these moon jellies are just not a problematic jellyfish to people.
+I owned large Aurelia from Florida (they are featured on the logo for this blog!), and have comfortably, if not awkwardly, moved them into new tanks with my hands.
+Sure, they are stinging me, and yes, maybe I have a high pain tolerance from too much stress baking in college without oven mitts, but the fact is usually these animals are generally not a problematic jellyfish for people.

 But that still doesn’t answer why moon jelly venom is so variable in terms of human envenomation.
 I do have a couple of ideas based on other venomous animals.
 It could be due to the size of the jellies, which may represent a shift in diet from small zooplankton to larger, vertebrate prey.
 This has been shown to occur in other venomous animal, like snakes and spiders, which shift their venoms as they switch prey types.
-And it would make sense for the two medical cases explained above.
-In fact, Simmons et al (2014) suggests that larger jellies may have larger stinging cells, which may deliver most venoms.
-But another study on Old World (Red Sea) and New World (Chesapeake Bay) Aurelia found that the Old World species were more potent than their New World counterparts.
+And it would make sense based on the two medical cases described above.
+In fact, Simmons et al (2014) suggests that larger jellies may have larger stinging cells, which may deliver more venom.
+But another study on Old World (Red Sea) and New World (Chesapeake Bay) Aurelia found that the Old World species were more toxic than their New World counterparts.
 So maybe it isn’t size, but specific species or subspecies in certain areas.
-Or there is something about the different locations that is shifting venoms to great potency.
-But what is it about their local environments that cause this difference, especially towards humans?
+Or maybe there is something about the different locations that is shifting venoms to greater potency.
+But what is it about their local environments that causes this difference, especially towards humans?
 Perhaps there is simply a difference in ecological and environmental conditions that cues for more potency.
 Maybe there is also a genetic component that makes these particular animals more toxic.

 And what about polyps?
 How does their venom compare, both in composition but also in function?
 Does a polyp need hemolytic toxins if it isn’t trying to eat any vertebrates that have blood?
 What happens to venom of strobilating polyps or ephyrae, which don’t even eat?
-Studies utilizing the recently released genome could help answer some of these questions, and in fact what I am hoping to research during my graduate work.
+Studies utilizing the recently released genome could help answer some of these questions.

-This ends my ode to Moon jelly venoms, but I am hoping that in the years to come more research on the toxicity of these animals will be completed.
+This ends my ode to Moon jelly venom, but I am hoping that in the years to come more research on the toxicity of these animals will be completed.